NyaMeeEain/Programming_Syntax-Grammar/Win32 API With C Programming.md

 }

 ```
-### If A userAction is required The WaitForSingleObject Function should be incorporated
+### If Any user Action is required The WaitForSingleObject Function should be incorporated
 ```
 #include <Windows.h>